amplitude/amplitude-dev-center/docs/experiment/sdks/php-sdk.md

 #### DefaultAssignmentTrackingProvider

-The default assignment tracking provider is a basic implementation of the interface which uses the internal `Amplitude` package to send assignment events via synchronous HTTP requests.
+The default assignment tracking provider is a basic implementation of the interface which uses the internal `Amplitude` package to send assignment events through synchronous HTTP requests.

 ```php title="DefaultAssignmentTrackingProvider"
 <?php